debdattabasu/RoboMVVM/README.md

 This is a simple tip calculator that uses a user-settable percentage to calculate the tip.
 You can find this sample in the repository [here](https://github.com/debdattabasu/RoboMVVM/tree/master/samples/tipcalc).
 This is inspired by the MVVMCross TipCalc example [here](http://www.codeproject.com/Articles/566270/MvvmCross-TipCalc-Step-1-Creati).

+A tutorial for this sample is on CodeProject.
+Get it [here](http://www.codeproject.com/Articles/821103/RoboMVVM-TipCalc).

 Item List Sample
 ----------------

 This app lets you add, remove and modify string items in a ListView.
 It also has an options menu where you can view a description of this app.
 It demonstrates the binding of View Model Collections, as well as handling of menus.
 You can find this sample in the repository [here](https://github.com/debdattabasu/RoboMVVM/tree/master/samples/itemlist).

 License